From One Onwards: How to Start Your SME Accounting Firm Right

 After years of working in an accounting firm, you may feel that now is the best time to start your own accounting practice.
 It may be exhilarating to think about, but there are many things you need to consider.
 Like any business venture, this is a significant investment that, if not prepared for properly, can leave you with grave losses.
-To avoid that, here a few simple tips that will help you in starting your own accounting firm.
+To avoid that, here are a few simple tips that will help you in starting your own accounting firm.

-The first thing to do is get the misconceptions of starting an accounting business out of the way.
+The first thing to do is get the misconceptions about starting an accounting business out of the way.
 Don’t be blinded by flexible schedules, no supervisors, or any other visions of comfort you may have on the life of a firm owner.
 While some may be true, they come at a cost that can be equally (or even more) stressful.

 You are given new responsibilities that you may not have experienced before (assuming that you’ve never left the accounting profession).
 This means that you need to learn new skills that were simply never needed as an accountant.
 Here is a list of some of the responsibilities you will have to face as a firm owner:

 - Planning for the present and future of your firm